mitali-mathur/mitali-mathur.github.io/_posts/2023-08-09-first-year-resources.md

 Once I was in the prelims month period, I didn't add comments or note down the other attempts of solving questions on the Google Sheet.
 I just used it to navigate what to study - then I tried to be efficient and kept solving as many new and old questions as I could!

 ## Midterm/Final Exams Organizer
-This is an example of a google sheet I used to study for midterm exams with other people in my cohort.
-I created a timeline for myself, and coordinated with a few people I studied in groups with to divide and conquer solving some past exams.
+This is an example of a google sheet I used to study for midterm exams.
+I created a timeline for myself, and coordinated with a few people who wanted to do group studying to divide and conquer solving some past exams.

 # Contents
 Jump to the next parts: